shah/icalytics/README.md

 Usage:

+1. Save your calendar file as `calendar.ics`.
-1. Copy `config.example.ts` to `config.ts` and setup configuration
+2. Copy `config.example.ts` to `config.ts` and setup configuration.
-2. `deno run -A --unstable mod.ts`
+3. `deno run -A --unstable mod.ts`
+4. The results are in `calendar.csv`.

+Dependencies:

+* Deno 1.11 or above